Skip to content

 Bring in your laundry when you leave the flat

-If the forecast is for it to be very windy or rainy, please move the balcony sofa cushions indoors
+If the forecast is for it to be very windy or rainy, please move the balcony sofa cushions indoors 🙏

 🛋️ Dining & living room

 Ceiling fan & light: The main switch (on the wall) gives electricity to the fan-and-light.
-So, if it’s off a the wall, it doesn’t get power.
-But when it is on at the wall, you still might need to pull the drawstrings (the long one for the lights, the short one to set the fan speed).
+So, if it’s off at the wall, it doesn’t get power.
+But when it is on at the wall, you still need to pull the drawstrings (the long one for the lights, the short one to set the fan speed).

 Music & speakers: We have a Sonos receiver connected to some good (and retro — 50 years old!)
 Bang & Olufsen speakers.
 Once you’re connected to the WiFi, you’ll see it listed as “Living room” in your Spotify or other streaming account.
 You can also download the to use with Pandora or Tidal, or alternatively connect via Bluetooth (the amplifier is called Ampie Omo).
-They’re both in the cabinet under the speakers in the living room, if you need to fine-tune the bass.
+It’s in the cabinet under the speakers in the living room, if you need to fine-tune the bass.
 Please be mindful of the music volume not to disturb the neighbours.

 🍳 Kitchen